DPDP Act Compliance

 Bellwether has developed a world-class Enterprise Risk Management framework by combining functional, information security and legal expertise.
 Our DPDP Act consulting clients range from start-ups to large enterprises.

-While most executive leaders recognize the importance of data privacy, translating this understanding into operational readiness can be challenging.
-Common issues include
+While most of the businesses have an understanding of what the act is all about, translating this understanding into operational readiness can be challenging.
+A few common issues include:

 • lack of clarity on data flow mapping